 Execute the overall management of the project and ensure that the project's objective results in the transfer of knowledge and skills between public and private institutions to enhance institutional and staff professional and operational capacities beyond the duration of the Project.

-· Solid experience in coordination and management of projects for international institutions and/or multilateral organizations, especially projects financed by the World Bank.
+· Solid experience in project management, especially projects financed by the World Bank or other multilateral agencies.

 · Excellent social skills and ability to interact with the private sector, civil society and governments.